dea162710/anamorphic-encryption-demo/README.md

 This demo shows simplified versions of the constructions in Sections 4, 5, and 6 of the paper:

 ### 1. Section 4 – Receiver-Anamorphic Encryption
-- Simulates a user sending a normal message for the dictator
+- Shows that  a user sending a normal message for the dictator to read
-- Hides a secret message inside it
+- However, it is going to hide  a secret message inside it
 - Uses real RSA keys and encryption from pycryptodome

 ### 2. Section 5 – Rejection Sampling & Naor-Yung Transform